 Scenario architecture

 How commonplace instantiates scenario-derived architecture in the shipped system.
-This note describes the installed one-tree KB surface, the command-and-skill split that supports it, and the measurable scenario decomposition that explains those choices.
+This note describes the installed KB surface (library and user collections under one kb/ root), the command-and-skill split that supports it, and the measurable scenario decomposition that explains those choices.

 The shipped operating context

-An installed project has one KB tree under kb/, plus two supporting runtime surfaces:
+An installed project has one kb/ root containing two coexisting surfaces:

 • commonplace-* commands provided by the installed Python package

-There is no separate vendored commonplace/ framework tree anymore.
+There is no separate vendored commonplace/ framework tree.
 The agent's normal path stays inside the project:

 • route from AGENTS.md

-• load the relevant type definition from kb/types/ or kb/*/types/
+• load the relevant type definition from kb/types/ (shared global) or kb/<collection>/types/ (collection-local)

 • invoke a promoted skill or CLI command when the workflow needs one